Markov staircases: Introduction

 In the case of symplectic balls $B(\alpha) = E(\alpha,\alpha)$, these questions were raised in Gromov's foundational work~\cite{Gro85}, and, ever since, the idea of using such embeddings to measure the symplectic sizes and quantitative properties of~$(X,\omega)$ has been a central theme in symplectic topology.
 In the work of McDuff and Schlenk \cite{McDSch12}, it was shown that the set of pairs $(\alpha,\beta)$ for which there is a symplectic embedding of $E(\alpha,\beta)$ into the ball takes the shape of an infinite staircase, whose step-sizes are related to the sequence of odd-indexed Fibonacci numbers.
 Since then, the ellipsoid embedding question into various target spaces~$X$ has attracted a lot of attention, see for instance the survey~\cite{Sch18}.
 In this paper, instead of looking at new target spaces, we consider new domains.

 Our goal is to study symplectic embedding questions for a family of domains we call \emph{pin-ellipsoids}\/ $E_{p,q}(\alpha, \beta)$, where $p$ and $q$ are positive coprime integers with~$q \leq p$.
 See Definition~\ref{def:Epq} for their definition.
 These domains arise naturally (1)~in Milnor fibres of smoothings of certain surface singularities called \emph{cyclic quotient T-singularities}, and (2)~as building blocks of \emph{almost toric fibrations}.
 The name pin-ellipsoid is derived from the fact that every pin-ellipsoid contains a so-called \emph{Lagrangian pin-wheel}.
 The case $p=q=1$ corresponds to the case of the \emph{standard ellipsoid}\/ in Equation \eqref{eq:stdellipsoid}, whereas $E_{2,1}(\alpha,\beta)$ can be identified with a neighbourhood of the zero-section of~$T^*\RP^2$.
-We address the above questions (Q1)--(Q3) for all pin-ellipsoid embeddings into $X=\CP^2$ in the ``visible range", see Remark \ref{rmks:isotopy_remarks}(a).
-In this range, Theorem~\ref{thm:uniqueness} affirmatively answers the isotopy question~(Q1) and Theorem~\ref{thm:Markovstairs} solves the embedding problem~(Q2), while Theorem~\ref{thm:twoball} solves the multiple pin-ellipsoid problem~(Q3) for the special case of {\em pin-balls} where \(\alpha=\beta\), analogous to Gromov's Two Ball Theorem {\cite[\S\,0.3.B]{Gro85}.
+We address the above questions (Q1)--(Q3) for all pin-ellipsoid embeddings into $X=\CP^2$.
+Theorem~\ref{thm:uniqueness} affirmatively answers the isotopy question~(Q1), Theorem~\ref{thm:Markovstairs} solves the embedding problem~(Q2) in the ``visible range" (see Remark~\ref{rmk:pin_ellipsoids}~(d)), and Theorem~\ref{thm:twoball} solves the multiple pin-ellipsoid problem~(Q3) for the special case of {\em pin-balls} where \(\alpha=\beta\), analogous to Gromov's Two Ball Theorem {\cite[\S\,0.3.B]{Gro85}.
 We begin by defining pin-ellipsoids and also quickly recall the Markov numbers, which will play a key role in the statements of all of our theorems.

 \addtocontents{toc}{ }